 Just a short ferry ride from Los Angeles, Catalina Island is the quintessential Southern California island escape.
 With its Mediterranean-like charm, car-free streets, and a perfect blend of relaxation and adventure, it's the ideal destination to recharge and explore.
 Get ready for stunning views, unique wildlife, and unforgettable experiences.

-Just 22 miles off the coast of Los Angeles, Catalina Island is your perfect weekend escape, offering a charming blend of Mediterranean vibes and rugged island adventure.
+Just 22 miles off the coast, Catalina Island is your perfect weekend escape, offering a charming blend of Mediterranean vibes and rugged island adventure.
 Imagine pastel-colored buildings, a crescent-shaped harbor, and the iconic 1929 Art Deco casino greeting you as you step off the ferry.
 It's a world away from the mainland hustle, where golf carts are the primary mode of transport and the pace of life slows to a delightful crawl.

 This guide is crafted for those seeking a dynamic island experience, blending relaxation with exhilarating activities.
 You'll dive into the vibrant underwater world of Lover's Cove, soar above the canyons on a thrilling zip line, and venture into the island's wild interior to spot its famous bison.
 It's an itinerary designed to maximize your two days, ensuring you experience both Avalon's quaint charm and Catalina's untamed beauty.